Gabriel Quak: Singapore Selection Squad

 He was selected as part of the Singapore Selection squad for The Sultan of Selangor’s Cup to be held on 6 May 2017.

 Personal life

-Quak was born on 22 December 1990 to Alan, a senior technical associate at a building consultancy and Juet May, an early childhood educator in 1990.
+Gabriel was born on 22 December 1990 to Alan, a technical associate at a building consultancy and Juet May, an early childhood educator in 1990.
 He has a younger sister, Gu Ting.

-Quak received his primary school education at Catholic High School and went to Guangyang Secondary School.
+Gabriel received his primary school education at Catholic High School and went to Guangyang Secondary School.
 He graduated with a diploma in Industrial and Operations Management from Republic Polytechnic.

-Quak is married to Melissa Teo and they have two children.
+Gabriel is married and has three children.